 Dean of Students

 Ms. Solomon wears a variety of hats at Linden Hall.
-In addition to her duties as Dean of Students, she is a Residential Life staff member and teaches both Martial Arts and Ninth grade Health and Wellness.
-Previously at St. Anne's-Belfield School in Charlottesville, Virginia, Ms. Solomon served in a number of roles, including Grades 4-8 theater arts teacher, Director of Summer Programs, residential life faculty member and member of the School's Diversity Committee.
+In addition to her duties as Dean of Students, she is a Residential Life staff member and also teaches History and Health and Wellness.
+Previously at St. Anne's-Belfield School in Charlottesville, Virginia, Ms. Solomon served in a number of roles, including theater arts teacher, Director of Summer Programs, residential life faculty member and member of the School's Diversity Committee.
 Before beginning her career in education, Ms. Solomon worked in theater as an actor, director, and instructor.

 Assistant Dean of Students